javakishore-veleti/Trade-Data-Ingest-Pipeline-PySpark-Cloud/README.md

 - Drop duplicate `(TradeId, CustomerId)` pairs before insert
 - Write enriched records to the event table
 - Log file-level metadata into a batch table
-- Move completed files to backup folders organized by timestamp and batch ID
+- Move completed files to back up folders organized by timestamp and batch ID

 ---